 Rainforest Journalism Fund

 The Rainforest Journalism Fund (RJF) raises awareness of the urgent issues facing the world's rainforests by supporting and empowering independent, quality journalism in three key regions: the Amazon, the Congo Basin, and Southeast Asia.

 Rainforest Investigations Network

-The Rainforest Investigations Network (RIN) seeks to harness investigative reporting and cross-border collaboration to tackle stories at the intersection of climate change, corruption, and governance in the world’s three main tropical rainforest regions: Amazon, Congo Basin, and Southeast Asia.
+The Rainforest Investigations Network (RIN) seeks to leverage investigative reporting and cross-border collaboration to address stories at the intersection of climate change, corruption and governance in the world's three main rainforest regions: the Amazon, Congo Basin and Southeast Asia.